robertjbowen/sql-challenge/README.md

 The purpose of this challenge is to create a database, design tables to hold data, import the data from CSV files into the database, design an ERD of the tables, and design sql queries to answer questions about the data.

+## -- Data Engineering

+This project involved creating a database using pgAdmin4 and creating six tables within the db Schema relating to employee records, titles, salaries, and department affiliation.
+A Entity Relationship diagram was developed to support the design and order of creation fro the new tables.

 ### Entity Relationship Diagram
 ![alt tag](https://github.com/robertjbowen/sql-challenge/blob/main/images/ERD.png)

+Each table was created in order and the CSV data imported using the pgAdmin import/export tool.
+Once imported, the contents of each table was viewed to ensure correct import.

+The SQL script for creating the tables is in the CreateTables.sql file.

+***
 ## -- Data Analysis

+The SQL script for creating the queries is in the DataAnalysis.sql file.

 ### -- Query #1
 Question - List the following details of each employee: employee number, last name, first name, sex, and salary.